bovacu/Tetris/README.md

 You can download it and modify it as you want.
 If you want to add more pieces to the game, there are instructions at the top of the Tetromino.java

+You can also download the .jar file ready to play.

 By the time I'm uploading the code the game is NOT complete.

+**Please**, if you distribute the code or the code modified by you, **give credit** linking this original source.

 ## Getting Started